 - Open to 9–12th grade students in brass, woodwind, and percussion.
 Students will rehearse and perform side-by-side with members of the BJU Symphonic Wind Band under the direction of Bruce Cox.

 - Open to 9–12th grade students who play violin, viola, cello or bass.
 Students will rehearse and perform side-by-side with members of the BJU Symphony Orchestra under the direction of Michael Moore.

 - Violin I must be able to play with confidence and ease in fifth position, Violin II and Viola in third position, Cello and Bass in fourth position.

 - Open to SATB singers recommended by their director.

 - Open to SATB singers participating in any area of the Festival.
-This chorus will rehearse and perform side-by-side with BJU’s all-freshmen choir, University Singers, under the direction of Eli Yanson.
+This chorus will rehearse and perform side-by-side with the University Singers under the direction of Pattye Casarow.